lunarmodules/Penlight/docs_topics/01-introduction.md

         res[i] = fun(ls[i])
     end

-This can be efficiently and succintly expressed as `ls:map(fun)`.
+This can be efficiently and succinctly expressed as `ls:map(fun)`.
 Not only is there less typing but the intention of the code is clearer.
 If readers of your code spend too much time trying to guess your intention by analyzing your loops, then you have failed to express yourself clearly.
 Similarly, `ls:filter('>',0)`